 3) Substrate

-Overall, a bare bottom tank is much easier to keep clean, and will require a smaller CUC.
+In essence, a bare bottom tank is easier to keep clean, which subsequently reduces the size of your required CUC.

 4) Nuisance Algae